callumcurtis/llm-retrieval-stack/README.md

 scripts/start-localstack.sh
 ```

-Navigate to the deployment directory of your choice
+Navigate to the deployment directory of your choice:

 ```bash
 cd deployment/aws
 ```

-Deploy the stack to the LocalStack container
+Deploy the stack to the LocalStack container:

 ```bash
 tflocal apply